LaurentOngaro/UEVaultManager/docs/source/usage.rst

                           [--hashlist] [--force-refresh] [<App Name>]

     positional arguments:
       <App Name>              Name of the app (optional)

     optional arguments:
       -h, --help              Show this help message and exit --manifest <uri>        Manifest URL or path to use instead of the CDN one --csv                   Output in CSV format
       --tsv                   Output in TSV format
       --json                  Output in JSON format
       --hashlist              Output file hash list in hashcheck/sha1sum -c compatible format -f, --force-refresh     Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data will be used
+      -g,  --gui              Display the output in a windows instead of using the console

   Command: status
     usage: UEVaultManager status [-h] [--offline] [--json]

     optional arguments:
       -h, --help              Show this help message and exit --offline               Only print offline status information, do not login --json                  Show status in JSON format
-      -g,  --gui            Display the output in a windows instead of using the console -f, --force-refresh   Force a refresh of all asset metadata.
+      -f, --force-refresh     Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data will be used
+      -g,  --gui              Display the output in a windows instead of using the console

   Command: edit
     usage: UEVaultManager edit [-h] [--input]

     optional arguments:
       -h, --help              Show this help message and exit -i, --input             The file name (with path) where the list should be read from